Guide to Ontario's Icewine

 Sample the region’s finest Icewine paired with cuisine prepared by local chefs, enjoy live entertainment, stroll among outdoor ice sculptures and festival lights, warm up by the firepits and take home your commemorative sampling glass.

-Details: the annual festival will be held over three weekends between January 13 and 29, 2023; check the website for upcoming tickets and details
+Details: the annual festival will be held January 12–14 and January 19-21, 2024; check the website for upcoming tickets and details

 Vintage Hotel Wine Packages